-One of the biggest sources of difficulty for every single human being is the desire for people to be a certain way.
+One of the biggest sources of difficulties for every single human being is the desire for people to be a certain way.

 The problem isn’t other people.
-It’s our ideals and expectations.
+It’s our ideals.

 Yes, it would be great if my wife always agreed with me, but that’s not going to happen.